 Please note that court minutes, both superior court and court of please and quarter sessions, do not typically provide much narrative information.
 For the late nineteenth into mid-twentieth centuries, the State Archives may also have civil and criminal action files, depending on the county.
 These occasionally provide more information, including subpoenas, warrants, and witness statements.
 If you would like the Correspondence Unit to check on the availability of a civil or criminal action file if they are able to locate the court minutes for a case, please say so in the "Additional Comments" option.

-Descriptions of original Superior court minutes held by the State Archives are summarized in the online MARS catalog.
-For a county summary of original minutes and microfilm held by the the State Archives of North Carolina, please see the Guide to County Records.
+Descriptions of original Superior court minutes held by the State Archives are summarized in the online catalog.

 Superior court minutes and other related records may also be available on third party websites.